Drive from Osaka! Itinerary for 2 days and 1 night to visit the ume (plum) grove in Tsukigase, Nara

 ![[ Undefined: coursed-title-plain ]](/lsc/upfile/spot/0001/0017/10017_5_l.jpg)

-According to the temple legend, Hannyaji teple was founded in 629 by a Goguryeo monk, Ekan, who built a temple on this site.
-After that, in the era of Emperor Shomu in 735, it is said that temple buildings were built to protect Heijokyo's demon gate (an unlucky quarter).
+According to the legend of Hannyaji Temple, it was founded in 629 by a Goguryeo monk named Ekan, who constructed a temple on this site.
+Later, during the era of Emperor Shomu in 735, it is said that additional temple buildings were built to protect Heijo-kyo's "demon gate" (an unlucky quarter).

-Today, the temple retains the Romon gate (National Treasure), which has an elegant architectural style from the Kamakura period.
+Today, the temple features the Roumon gate (a National Treasure), which showcases an elegant architectural style from the Kamakura period (1185-1333).

-The temple is also famous for its flowers, and the hydrangea in early summer and the cosmos in early summer and autumn are especially worth visiting.
+The temple is also famous for its flowers, particularly the hydrangea in early summer and the cosmos, which bloom from early summer through autumn.

 Hokkeji